plusplugins/profile-tabs-for-ultimate-member/readme.txt

 == Description ==

-**Features:**
+Easily add custom profile tabs to your Ultimate Member user profiles.

+This plugin requires the [Ultimate Member](https://wordpress.org/plugins/ultimate-member/) plugin.

+= Features =

 For each custom tab you can:

-- Set the name and icon of the tab
+* Set the name and icon of the tab
-- Set the position of tab
+* Set the position of tab
-- Control which user roles have the tab
+* Control which user roles have the tab
-- Control which user roles can see the tab
+* Control which user roles can see the tab
-- Make the tab private (only visible to profile owner)
+* Make the tab private (only visible to profile owner)
-- Make the profile nav bar button redirect to a custom URL
+* Make the profile nav bar button redirect to a custom URL
-- Create subnavs
+* Create subnavs

 You can also output any field that a member has added to their profile using the following shortcode: